Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-It spares the bone, enables faster recovery, and offers a more natural feeling of movement.
+It spares the bone, enables a faster recovery and provides a more natural feeling of movement.

 Explanation: